CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To liaise with fellow office bearers;
    #.
 To acquaint each committee member with their function, responsibility, duties and maintain personal contact with them;
    #.
 To liaise with CSESoc and departments of the University where necessary;
    #.
-To ensure that the Treasurer submits a Financial Report to the club at the AGM, to be made publicly available.
+To ensure that the Treasurer submits a Financial Report to the club at the AGM, to be made publicly available;
    #.
 To ensure that CSESoc and the School is informed of changes to the Executive;
    #.
 To pass on their knowledge to their successor; and
    #.
 Other duties as in accordance with the Constitution of the club.